 The main members of the Faculty Council are the Faculty Board (including the dean and other important people) and all the professors of the faculty.
 In addition, there are 5 staff members, 3 representatives from administration and technology, and – very important for us – 8 student representatives elected for one year.

 For Computational Linguistics, these are currently (term of office: Winter Semester 2022/2023 and Summer Semester 2023):

-As an advisory and preparatory body, the Academic Commission also meets in the week before a Faculty Council meeting, where there are an additional 4 student places.
-From October 2018, the Coli Daniel Schubert will fill one of these places.
+As an advisory and preparatory body, the Study Commission also meets the week before a Faculty Council meeting; here there are an additional 4 student places.
+Timothy occupies one of them for us.

 The Faculty Council meets three times a semester.
-The tasks include:
+Its tasks include:

-- Review of the allocation of funds within the subjects
+- Reviewing the allocation of funds within the subjects

-The elections to the faculty councils are announced university-wide by e-mail.
-It is then up to us students to work out an election proposal.
-If you want to participate in the faculty council, please contact the faculty council or directly the person who organizes the election proposal.
+The elections for the Faculty Council are announced university-wide by e-mail.
+It is then up to us students to prepare a proposal for election.
+If you want to participate in the faculty council, it is best to contact the student council or directly the person organising the election proposal.

-…can be found on the website of the Modern Languages Faculty.
+…can be found on the website of the Faculty of Modern Languages.